lawrencegomez/Missile-Command/Project-1.md

 1. Collision detection does not work flawlessly
 2. Missiles falling from the sky don't fall at random angles
 3. There is counter for each players score
-4. The stop animation function only runs for a quick second and then the game starts back immediately
+4. The game never switches turns on it's own
 5. All of the CSS is positioned absolute so the game is not responsive in any way

 # Instructions: